hpi-schul-cloud/nuxt-client/docs/1-Tutorials/WritingTests/UnitTests.md

 Especially in large test-files it is very helpful for the reader to have a tree-like structure grouping the tests.
 So use describe blocks to group tests that are related to the same aspect of your code/the functionality.

 1. describe block that contains the filename in the root-level of the test-file
-2. sub-describe-blocks for groups of tests focussing the same aspects of your code (maybe you should extract functionality if this is needed)
+2. sub-describe-blocks for groups of tests focussing the same aspects of your code

 *example:* **HelloWorld.unit.ts**
 ```JavaScript